stephannielsen/snielsen.de/README.md

 - `gulp minify-css` minifies the compiled CSS file
 - `gulp minify-js` minifies the themes JS file
 - `gulp vendor` copies dependencies from node_modules to the vendor directory
+- `gulp dist` copies built files into `/dist` folder for distribution

 ## About